kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 92
+### Problem 92 (Hard)

 > This problem was asked by Airbnb.

-We're given a hashmap with a key `courseId` and value a list of `courseIds`, which represents that the prerequsite of `courseId` is `courseIds`.
+We're given a hashmap associating each `courseId` key with a list of `courseIds` values, which represents that the prerequisites of `courseId` are `courseIds`.
 Return a sorted ordering of courses such that we can finish all courses.

 Return null if there is no such ordering.

 For example, given {'CSC300': ['CSC100', 'CSC200'], 'CSC200': ['CSC100'], 'CSC100': []}, should return ['CSC100', 'CSC200', 'CSCS300'].

----

 ### Problem 93 (Hard)